chadkluck/serverless-video-converter/README.md

     D -.->|"4.
 Save transcoded videos"| E[VideoOutputBucket]
 ```

 To maintain a micro-service, this stack ONLY manages processing of the video.
-It is part of a process chain.
+It can be part of an event-driven process pipeline.

 You will still need a mechanism to upload to the `VideoSourceBucket` (CLI or web based site) and an `VideoOutputBucket` that can be fronted by CloudFront.
 (Additional templates are provided by 63Klabs to maintain the S3 fronted by CloudFront stacks)

 ## Usage

-This uses the [63Klabs Atlantis framework](https://github.com/63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments) to manage the pipeline and storage stacks.
+This uses the [63Klabs Atlantis developer platform](https://github.com/63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments) to manage the pipeline and storage stacks.

 This is one part of a multi-stack deployment.
 Think of it as part of a chain of events.
 It could even be extended into a step function that not only sends jobs to [MediaConvert](https://aws.amazon.com/mediaconvert/), but also [Amazon Rekognition](https://aws.amazon.com/rekognition/) and [Amazon Transcribe](https://aws.amazon.com/transcribe/).

-MediaConvert could also be removed from this stack and replaced with an image resizing/watermarking function.
-The event-driven nature of S3 could be retained.

 ### Uploads

-The video object can be placed in the VideoSourceBucket from the cli:
+The video object can be placed in the `VideoSourceBucket` from the cli:

 ```bash
 aws s3 cp large-video-file.mp4 s3://VIDEO_SOURCE_BUCKET/uploads/